AttackPattern/CSharpAnalytics/README.md

 1. AnonymizeIp is set to true by default.
 We recommend you leave this on as it scrubs the last IP octet at Google's end.
 1. Do not share the names of user-generated content. e.g. Page titles for mail apps or photo album apps.

-**In summary do not share personally identifyable information.**
+In summary: **Do not share personally identifyable information**

 Limitations
 -----------
-* No throttling of requests to adhere to the limits of Google Analytics
+* No throttling of requests to adhere to the limits of Google Analytics (go easy on events for now)
 * No tracking of operating system type or version
-* Campaign tracking is of limited use as the Windows Store doesn't pass through parameters (iOS has same limitation).
+* Campaign tracking has limited use as Windows Store doesn't pass through parameters (iOS has same limitation)

 Still to do
 -----------
-1. Support for other platforms (Windows Phone 7.x & 8, Silverlight, Mono variants)
+1. Other platforms (Windows Phone 7.x & 8, Silverlight, Mono variants)
-1. Support new Google Measurement SDK
+1. Google Measurement Protocol support (currently in beta)
-1. E-commerce tracking (Transactions and Items are partially implemented)
+1. E-commerce tracking (Transactions/items coded but untested)
-1. Timed events needs testing
+1. Timed events (coded but untested)
-1. Facilitate total opt-out with session state switch and null receiver
+1. Opt-out support via session state switch and null receiver
 1. More unit tests & documentation
+1. Device manufacturer + model tracking

+If you want to contribute please consider the CSharpAnalytics.sln which will load all platforms and unit tests.

 Licence
 -------